Tinggong/Microstructure.jl/README.md

 Microstructure.jl is under active development, testing and optimization and updates will be shared throughout this process.
 You are welcome to try it out and provide feedback on any issues encountered.
 Microstructure.jl has a developing [documentation website](https://tinggong.github.io/Microstructure.jl/dev/) introducing functional API and features of the package.
 More tutorials and recommendations will be coming soon.

+**Updates!** We have a [preprint](https://arxiv.org/abs/2407.06379) if you are interested in knowing more:
+Gong, T., & Yendiki, A. (2024).
+Microstructure. jl: a Julia Package for Probabilistic Microstructure Model Fitting with Diffusion MRI. arXiv preprint arXiv:2407.06379.

 ### Installation
 To install Microstructure.jl, open Julia and enter the package mode by typing `]`, then add the package: